Lactose Intolerance versus Milk Allergy

-Choose a milk look-a-like.
+Choose a Milk Look-alike.
 If you are using these beverages as a replacement for regular milk, the more they resemble milk nutritionally, the better!
-Look for the protein and fat contents, and also look for a milk alternative that is labeled as “fortified” to ensure you get essential minerals and vitamins like Calcium and vitamins A, B12 and D.
+Look for the protein and fat contents, and also look for a milk alternative that is labelled as “fortified” to ensure you get essential minerals and vitamins, like calcium and vitamins A, B12 and D.

-Watch out for Sugar.
-A cup of milk has roughly 12 g of sugar in the form of lactose, while flavored milk alternative drinks can contain more than 20 g of sugar per cup!
+Watch Out for Sugar.
+A cup of milk has roughly 12 g of sugar in the form of lactose, while flavoured milk-alternative drinks can contain more than 20 g of sugar per cup!
 Labels that state “original” or “unsweetened” often have less sugar than the chocolate or vanilla varieties, and some even contain less sugar than cow’s milk.

 Milk Alternative Choices

 Rice Milk: Rice milk is a type of grain milk made from rice.
 It is naturally lower in protein and calcium in comparison to regular milk.
 Rice milk is lactose-free and suitable for vegetarians and vegans.
-If you are choosing rice milk, choose a variety that has been fortified with vitamins and minerals such as calcium, vitamin B12, B3, and Iron.
+If you are choosing rice milk, select a variety that has been fortified with vitamins and minerals such as calcium, vitamins B12 and B3, and Iron.